facebook/react-native-website/docs/fabric-native-components.md

 export default App;
 ```

-This code creates an app that uses the new `WebView` component we just created to load the `react.dev` website.
+This code creates an app that uses the new `WebView` component we created to load the `react.dev` website.

 The app also shows an alert when the web page is loaded.